smsheehan/Credit_Risk_Analysis/README.md

 ## Results: Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all six machine learning models.
 Use screenshots of your outputs to support your results.

+In this section, we will be evaluating six different machine learning models by evaluating their balanced accuracy, precision, and recall scores.
+So it is important to explain each of these scores and what information they convey:
+* Balanced Accuracy Score:
+    Accuracy measures --------

+* Precision:
+    Precision, also known as positive predictive value (PPV), is declaring how likely is a positive prediction likely to be a true positive.
+It is found by taking the number of true positives and dividing by the sum of all positives (true positives and false positives).

+* Recall scores:
+    Recall is also known as sensitivity.
+It is declaring how likely is it that my model will miss a true positive.
+It is found by taking the number of true poistives and dividing by (true positives + false negatives)

 ## Summary: Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
 If you do not recommend any of the models, justify your reasoning.